penguin-teal/gnome-openweather/README.md

 ### [Debian](http://packages.debian.org/source/unstable/gnome-shell-extension-weather)

-Debian uses the (old master-) Yahoo-branch !
+Debian uses the (former master now ) yahoo-branch !

 My fork of the extension is currently only available for unstable/sid.